 In 1969 (one source says 1965), the Atlas Press Co. changed its name to Clausing Corp., and some time later, to Clausing Industrial, Inc.

 The Atlas Press Co. web site gives a company history.
-Another history appears on an AOL personal web page.
+Another history appears on an archived version of an old AOL personal web page.

 Address (1949 Popular Mechanics): 1819 N. Pitcher St, Kalamazoo 13D, Michigan.